oVirt/ovirt-engine/backend/manager/modules/restapi/README.md

 This section enumerates the backwards compatibility breaking changes that have been done to the RESTAPI in version 4.0 of the engine.

+### Removed YAML support

+The support for YAML has been completely removed.